 To start using remarketing lists for search ads, you create a remarketing list and add a snippet of code that you get from AdWords, called a remarketing tag, to your site.
 You can add the new remarketing tag to every page in your site.
 The code tells AdWords to add every site visitor to your list.
 When people visit your homepage, for example, the cookies associated with their browsers are added to the remarketing list.

-Once the remarketing tag is added to your site, you can add the remarketing list to your existing ad groups, and raise and lower your bids for customers on the remarketing list.
+Once the remarketing tag is added to your site, you can add the remarketing list to your existing campaigns and ad groups, and raise and lower your bids for customers on the remarketing list.

 Keep in mind: A remarketing list for Google search ads needs to have a minimum number of 1,000 cookies before the list can be used to tailor your search ads.
 This helps protect the privacy of those who make up your list.

 People looking for running shoes visit a sports apparel website to check out the available styles, and look at the shoe section of the site.
 The site could add these shoppers to a "Shoe category" list.
 Then, for example, the site could bid more for these visitors next time they search for running shoes on Google.

 Read the Google Best Practices guide to learn tips on reaching highly qualified customers using RLSA.
 Topics include: